jaragont/orchestration-workshop/_pages/4-optimisation-techniques.md

         return result.scalar()
 ```

-Hit the `/order_total` API by using the shell script with a argument that indicates the `order_id` of the order you wish to get the total of.
+Hit the `/api/order_total` endpoint by using the shell script with a argument that indicates the `order_id` of the order you wish to get the total of.

 ```sh
 ./run.sh ordertotal 1